jpic/django-not-eav/README.rst

 - a model field is generated and added to the corresponding model class dynamically,
 - a column is created, using ``south`` API,
-- the admin is reloaded'
+- the admin is reloaded.

 ``not_eav.autodiscover()`` is in charge of iterating over all ``Attribute`` to add the model fields to the model class dynamically.